arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

   ASIN: B00K7OWG7O
 ---

-## Notes
+## Principles

+### The Economic View

+#### E1: The Principle of Quantified Overall Economics: Select actions based on quantified overall economic impact.

+You should consider the economic impact of all possible decisions when you have to make a project decision.
+Choosing between releasing a project soon without many tests or testing more and release later should be an economic, not a philosophical choice.

+#### E2.
+The Principle of Interconnected Variables: We can't just change one thing.

+One decision almost always simultaneously affects multiple variables.
+[Proxy variables](/zettelkasten/proxy-variable) are interconnected because they represent other variables.

+### Controlling Flow Under Uncertainty

-### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.
+#### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.

 Cadence enforces small batch size by forcing work products to move forward on a fixed rhythm.
 For example, if the review is every X time, the batch size is X time worth of work.